foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.3 - 2014/03/28 =

+* Feature - option to change video watermark logo per video - use logo="http://your.logo/url.png" in shortcode.
+The sitewide logo has to be set for this to work though.
+* Feature - playlist captions added (turn on in Settings -> FV Wordpress Flowplayer -> Post Interface Options)
+* Fix - admin front-end JavaScript checker now uses less aggressive color

 = 2.2.2 - 2014/03/13 =

 * Bugfix - OptimizePress 2 integration "admin note" now showing only for admins